jason0x43/intern/doc/running.md

 ## Custom HTML Page

-This is similar to the custom Node script.
-The basic steps are (in an HTML page):
+Intern may be configured and run in a browser with a custom HTML page.
+The basic steps are:

 1. Load the Browser executor (`node_modules/intern/browser/intern.js`)
 2. Configure the executor